Adoption Process

 Maisy found herself at rural NC county shelter where a volunteer & foster met her and knew she wanted to help.
 She’s estimated to be around 6 months old and around 30 pounds.
 We don’t think she’ll grow too much more putting her at a comfortable medium size when fully grown.
 Your guess is as good as ours of what her breed mix might be.

 Maisy’s foster family has even set her up for success by enrolling her in a 6 week basic obedience class as well as invested in private lessons to ensure she’s a well rounded girl with a great foundation for when she finds her forever home.
+We would recommend continuing training.

-She is up to date on appropriate vaccinations, kept on flea/tick/heartworm prevention, and has recently been spayed & microchipped!
+She is up to date on appropriate vaccinations, kept on flea/tick/heartworm prevention, and has been spayed & microchipped!

 Meet Maisy!